Iris-sh/myauka/README.md

 expression2 → expression3[$name\_of\_the\_action]
 expression3 → character | character\_class | (expression)

-В этой грамматике под словом ''символ'' понимается следующее: любой непробельный символ, кроме символов '|', '\*', +', '?', '\\$', '\\', '"', и символа перехода на новую строку, в файле с описанием сканера представляет самого себя. Если же эти символы нужно указать в регулярном выражении, то следует их записывать как '\\|', '\\\*', '\\+', '\\?', '\\$', '\\\\', '\\"', '\\n' соответственно. При этом все пробельные  символы (то есть символы, коды которых не превосходят кода пробела) генератором лексических анализаторов Мяука игнорируются.

-Ниже приводится список допустимых классов символов.
+In this grammar, the word ''character'' means the following.
+Any non-whitespace character, except for characters '|', '\*', +', '?', '\\$', '\\', '"', and character on a new line in the file describing the scanner is himself.
+If these symbols need to specify in the regular expression, you should write them down as '\\|', '\\\*', '\\+', '\\?', '\\$', '\\\\', '\\"', '\\n', respectively.
+All whitespace characters (that is, the characters, the codes of which do not exceed the code of space) are ignored by Myauka.

+Below is the list of allowed character classes.

-- [:Latin:]   Прописные латинские буквы от 'A' до 'Z'.
+- [:Latin:]   Uppercase Latin letters from 'A' to 'Z'.
-- [:latin:]   Строчные латинские буквы от 'a' до 'z'.
+- [:latin:]   Lowercase Latin letters from 'a' to 'z'.
-- [:Russian:] Прописные русские буквы от 'А' до 'Я' (включая букву 'Ё').
+- [:Russian:] Uppercase Russian letters from 'А' to 'Я' (including the letter 'Ё').
-- [:russian:] Строчные русские буквы от 'а' до 'я' (включая букву 'ё').
+- [:russian:] Lowercase Russian letters from 'а' to 'я' (including the letter 'ё').
-- [:bdigits:] Символы двоичных цифр, т.е. символы '0' и '1'.
+- [:bdigits:] Characters of binary digits, i.e. characters '0' и '1'.
-- [:odigits:] Символы восьмеричных цифр, т.е. символы '0', '1', '2', '3', '4', '5', '6', '7'.
+- [:odigits:] Characters of octal digits, i.e. characters '0', '1', '2', '3', '4', '5', '6', '7'.
-- [:digits:]  Символы десятичных цифр, т.е. символы '0', '1', '2', '3', '4', '5', '6', '7', '8', '9'.
+- [:digits:]  Characters of decimal digits, i.e. characters '0', '1', '2', '3', '4', '5', '6', '7', '8', '9'.
-- [:xdigits:] Символы шестнадцатеричных цифр, т.е. символы '0', '1', '2', '3', '4', '5', '6', '7', '8', '9', 'A', 'B', 'C', 'D', 'E', 'F', 'a', 'b', 'c', 'd', 'e', 'f'.
+- [:xdigits:] Characters of hexadecimal digits, i.e. characters '0', '1', '2', '3', '4', '5', '6', '7', '8', '9', 'A', 'B', 'C', 'D', 'E', 'F', 'a', 'b', 'c', 'd', 'e', 'f'.
-- [:Letter:]  Прописные латинские буквы от 'A' до 'Z' и прописные русские буквы от 'А' до 'Я' (включая букву 'Ё').
+- [:Letter:]  Uppercase Latin letters from 'A' to 'Z' and uppercase Russian letters from 'А' to 'Я' (including the letter 'Ё').
-- [:letter:]  Строчные латинские буквы от 'a' до 'z' и строчные русские буквы от 'а' до 'я' (включая букву 'ё').
+- [:letter:]  Lowercase Latin letters from 'a' to 'z' and lowercase Russian letters from 'а' to 'я' (including the letter 'ё')
-- [:nsq:]     Символы, отличные от одинарной кавычки (').
+- [:nsq:]     Symbols other than an unary quote (').
-- [:ndq:]     Символы, отличные от двойной кавычки (").
+- [:ndq:]     Symbols other than a double quote (").

-Из всех этих классов символов классы [:nsq:] и [:ndq:] допускаются только в разделе %strings.
+Here character classes [: nsq:] and [: ndq:] are allowed only in the section %strings.

 # Building